staff-engineer/staff-engineer.github.io/content/about/_index.md

 ## Jakub
 <img class="about-profile" src="./jakub.png">

-I am a product-minded engineer.
-I have a strong background in theoretical computer science and mathematics.
+I am a product-minded software engineer and leader.
 I am interested in building solutions that solve important customer problems.
-I advocate for a thoughtful decision process because everything is a tradeoff.
-I also believe reliability is a feature for both customers and a healthy development team.
+I also believe reliability is a feature both for clients and a healthy development team.

 During my career, I served in multiple roles in the software development life cycle.
 I have experience as an engineer, tech lead, and team lead.

-I value honesty, transparency, and candid feedback.
-I bring a growth and collaboration mindset and help team members to perform at their best.
+I worked at companies of different sizes and maturity.
+I started my career at big corporations like Google, Facebook, or Zendesk, and move now to a startup world.
+Currently, I'm employed at Superside.

+In my free time, I'm trying to understand the scientifc background behind cooking.

 <a href="https://github.com/j-nowak"> <i class="about-fa-icon fab fa-github"></i>GitHub</a>
 <span>&#183;</span>